API rate limit

-Mechanic has native awareness of Shopify's API rate limit, and will accordingly manage the execution of operations that require access to the Shopify API.
+Mechanic has native awareness of Shopify's Admin API rate limit, and will accordingly manage the execution of operations that require access to the Shopify API.
 Mechanic users do not need to manage the API rate limit themselves.

 If the rate limit has been reached, any due task runs or Shopify action runs will wait to be enqueued until the rate limit has recovered.

 If the rate limit is reached during a run's performance, Mechanic will automatically wait and retry any affected API queries until they succeed, up to a certain number of retries.
 If the API rate limit does not recover in a reasonable amount of time, Mechanic will raise a permanent error for the run.

 Learn more about the Admin API rate limit from Shopify, at https://shopify.dev/api/usage/rate-limits.

 When querying for data within a task, use GraphQL whenever possible, rather than using Liquid objects.
 GraphQL is much more resource-efficient, and usually results in greater operational throughput.

 When working with large volumes of data, use a bulk operation.
 This way, Shopify bears the burden of collecting all relevant data, without in any way playing against the Shopify API rate limit for Mechanic.

 Keep an eye on tasks that are running at the same time, competing for resources.
 The Shopify API rate limit is shared across each store's entire Mechanic account, which means that simultaneously-running tasks may be in competition for Shopify API usage.
 Adjustments to task timing (possibly using subscription offsets) can be useful, when making sure that tasks aren't competing.
 And, in some cases, it may be useful to decrease the overall concurrency limit for a Mechanic account, by emailing [email protected].